 Bacteria are unicellular microorganisms living on the earth and its atmosphere.

-They are prokaryotic cells and hence have no nucleus.
+They are prokaryotic cells with no defined nucleus.

-They can live in any extreme climate and are omnipresent.
+They can live in any extreme climatic conditions and are omnipresent.

-They grow in colonies and can live as saprophytes and also as parasites.
+They grow in colonies and can live as saprophytes and also as parasites in humans, animals, and plants, causing many diseases.

-Due to this, their identification is important in disease diagnosis.
+Due to this, their identification is essential in disease diagnosis.

 Identifying them is possible by color, shapes, and also colony characters.